 Create A Healthy Yard This Spring

 Want to upgrade your yard, but don’t know where to start?
-Conservation Halton hosts FREE Homeowner Workshops each Spring.
+Conservation Halton hosts Homeowner Workshops each year.
 Our staff experts will lead you through all the steps to creating a gardening plan which is low cost, environmentally friendly and enhances the beauty of your garden and curb appeal.

 - Getting Started! - Find out how storm water is managed in your community and how it connects to you and your home at our introductory homeowner workshop.
 We will also discuss the newest trends in residential landscaping, and how you can use them to increase curb appeal, save money, and improve the health of our local watershed.